cristofercruz/gb-camera-frames/README.md

-# game-boy-camera-frame-replacer
+# Game Boy Camera frame replacer

-Replace the built-in frames in the Game Boy Camera rom with your own!
+Python script to replace the built-in frames in the Game Boy Camera rom with your own!